 Be careful when paying for things with cash in Vietnam because chances are, vendors won’t correct you if you make a mistake.

 7. Bring the Right Power Adapter

-These are some of the things we brought with us to Hoi An.
-For a list of all our gear, check out our “What’s in Our Backpack?” post.
+These are some of the things I brought with me to Hoi An.
+Have a look inside our backpack to see what other gear we use.
 (NOTE: The following links are Amazon affiliate links.)

 Some of the links in this Hoi An travel guide are affiliate links.
 If you purchase anything through them, then we’ll make a small commission at no extra cost to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!